MicrosoftDocs/learn/learn-pr/azure/msgraph-extensibility/includes/2-msgraph-15onpremisesextensionattributes.md

 <!--TODO: add your topic sentences(s)-->

 Microsoft Graph provides four types of extensions for adding custom properties to users and storing custom data.
-One of these extensions is the 15 predefined extension attribute properties.
+The first type of extensions is the 15 predefined **extension attribute properties**.

 <!-- 2.
 Scenario sub-task --------------------------------------------------------------------------------